-The Interim Foundation Pharmacist Programme (IFPP) is designed to provide you with the support you need to make the transition from pre-registration trainee, through provisional registration, to becoming a fully registered foundation pharmacist and beyond.
+The Interim Foundation Pharmacist Programme (IFPP) is designed to provide you with the support you need to transition from pre-registration trainee, through provisional registration, to full registration with the General Pharmaceutical Council (GPhC) and beyond.

 For all healthcare practitioners, the move into professional practice is complex and demanding, and includes a period of intense learning of new skills, knowledge and behaviours.
 You will need to adapt to a new phase in your career in which, probably for the first time, you will experience the responsibilities of professional judgment and accountability.

-Important programme documents available to download at the bottom of this page:
+Important programme documents are available to download at the bottom of this page including:

 IFFP Pharmacist’s and Supervisor’s handbooks.